Outdoor fitness classes are great sociable alternative to spending hours cooped up in a gym and can take many forms.

 Aerobics and dance

 Many will be the sort of outdoor fitness we will all be familiar with: aerobics style group workouts.
 These are good for a number of reasons and can be by far the best option for fitness beginners as you will perform routines of exercise which work your cardiovascular (CV) system and will help you gain flexibility.
-They can also be fairly advanced and sometimes make the use of outdoor apparatus like stairs to allow for strenuous strength building exercises such as lunges.
+They can also be fairly advanced and sometimes make use of outdoor apparatus like stairs to allow for strenuous strength building exercises such as lunges.
 They may also include fun dance elements to get the heart pumping.

-Choosing a class
+Choosing an outdoor fitness class